BatoolMM/R-markdown/_episodes/05-inserting-images-tables.md

 You can add images to an R Markdown report using markdown syntax as follows:
 ```![Image Name](path-to-image-here)```

 However, when you knit the report, RStudio will only be able to find your image if you have placed it in the right place - RELATIVE to your .Rmd file.
 This is where good file management becomes extremely important.
 We have placed all our images in the `figs` folder in the `R-markdown` project folder.
-In that case, make sure your path starts with `figs/` along with the correct image name and file extension.
+In that case, make sure your path starts with `../figs/` along with the correct image name and file extension.
 Also the closing bracket and the opening parentheses should be close to each other, without any spaces in between.

 > ## Tip: Paths to Files
 >The specification of the list of folders to travel and the file name is called a path.
 A path that starts at the root folder of the computer is called an **absolute path**.
 A **relative path** starts at a given folder and provides the folders and file starting from that folder.
 Using relative paths will make a number of things easier.
 A path is made up of folder names.
 If the path is to a file, then the path will ends with a file name.
 The folders and files of a path are separated by a directory separator.
 There are a few special directory names.
 A single period `.` indicates the current working directory.
 Two periods `..` indicates moving up a directory.
 >
+{: .callout}

+> ## Tip: Path issues?
+> if you're still having path issues, you should check your working directory.
+> `getwd()` in the console.
+If you're working directory isn't 'paperToRmd' (your root project folder where your .Rproj file lives), use `setwd()` to change it to that one.
 {: .callout}